voxxlr/app/README.md

 # Voxxlr App SDK
 This repository contains the App infrastructure of the [Voxxlr](https://www.voxxlr.com) cloud platform for geospatial content.
-All files in this repository are hosted at voxxlr.github.io/app and the REST Api is hosted and documented at [https://app.voxxlr.com/rest.html](https://app.voxxlr.com/rest.html).
-This repo contains a small web server in server.js to run a demo locally, but it does not fully implement the required REST Api.
+A small web server in __server.js__ runs a demo locally, but it does not fully implement the required REST Api.

 ## Installation

-After cloning this repo there are two ways to run the _app_ server using either docker or nodejs.
-In either case, the [_doc_](https://github.com/voxxlr/doc) server must be running as well in order to load Apps.
-Once the the _app_ server is running, point the browser to http://127.0.0.1/launchpad.html to access Apps and datasets.
+There are two ways to run the _app_ server using either docker or nodejs.
+In either case, the [_doc_ server](https://github.com/voxxlr/doc) must be running as well in order to load datasets.
+Once the the _app_ server is running, point the browser to http://127.0.0.1/launchpad.html.

 #### Nodejs